 Programming for Plus 50 Community Members

-Many adults ages 50 and over are choosing to return to the workforce and, as a Plus 50 Encore Completion Grant program, Continuing Education has developed a series of no-nonsense, streamlined classes designed for our community.
-The instructors tailor these courses with the experiences and skills of adult learners in mind and direct the learning toward the tools and skills necessary for a Plus 50 student's next step:
+Many adults ages 50 and over are choosing to return to the workforce and explore academic study.
+As a Plus 50 Encore Completion Grant program, Continuing Education has developed a series of streamlined classes designed with experiences and skills of adult learners in mind.
+Instructors direct you toward the tools and skills necessary for your next steps.